Jarlei3m/nlw-ecoleta/README.md

 - A weeklong rocketseat bootcamp project.
 Main technologies: html, css, javascript, sqlite3 and nunjucks;

-- A simple website to register a point for selective collection of recyclable waste;
+- A simple website to register a point for selective collection of recyclable waste in Brazil;

 <p>&nbsp;&nbsp;</p>